-- a) Contracts of employment which make an individual a direct employee of the Council; - b) Agreements regarding the acquisition, disposal, or transfer of land (for which Financial Regulations apply); or - c) Awarding of Grant monies.
+- a) Contracts of Contracts of employment which make an individual a direct employee of the Council; - b) Agreements regarding Agreements regarding the acquisition, disposal, or transfer of land (for which Financial Regulations apply); or - c) Awarding of Grant monies.

+c)e) 1.3

-1.3 CONCESSION CONTRACTS
+CONCESSION CONTRACTS

 A concession contract is an agreement between the Council and an Economic Operator (mostly private companies) where the Economic Operator is given the right to exploit works or services provided for their own gain.
-Economic Operators can either receive consideration for their services solely through third party sources, or partly through consideration from the Council, along with income received from third parties.
+Economic Operators can either receive consideration for their services solely thrangh paged aparty sources, or partly through Reviewed April 2021, amended under delegation May 2022 consideration from the Council, along with income received from third parties.